-Please be advised that beginning on October 1, 2020, hours of operations will change for two of the Port’s security checkpoint.
+Please be advised of the updated hours of operations for the port’s security checkpoints:

-As always, if there are emergencies or other events requiring access or extending hours for Checkpoints 2 and 3, please contact Robert Jenkins, Security Manager, at email@example.com or 954-468-0119.
+As always, if there are emergencies or other events requiring access or extending hours for Checkpoints 2 and 3, please contact Seaport Security at email@example.com or 954-468-0116.

 Security is a top priority at Port Everglades.
-Ensuring a safe and secure environment for enterprises as well as individuals has become a critical, built-in function of the Port's infrastructure.
+Ensuring a safe and secure environment for enterprises as well as individuals has become a critical, built-in function of the port's infrastructure.
+Identification badge requirements and background checks are strictly enforced.

 Capital Improvements Program